Rules of the Game Tūkstantis

 The dealer looks at the purchase cards without showing them to others and gives them face down to the buyer.

-Moreover, the card dealer essentially does not participate in the game, he “sits” and earns the number of points of the purchase cards for the deal.
+Moreover, essentially the card dealer does not participate in the game, he “sits” and for dealing he earns the number of points of the purchase cards.

 Game Stage

-After the betting stage, the game with tricks begins.
+After the betting stage ends, the game with tricks begins.
 The first card is played by the player who wins the purchase.
 Each player's cards are played one by one in a clockwise direction.

-The player who starts a new round of tricks essentially determines the main suit and rank of the cards for the opponents.
+The player who starts a new round of tricks is essentially the one who sets the main suit and type of cards for the opponents.

-It is important to think logically – if you do not have a card of the same suit or a trump, which is determined by playing pairs (the played queen determines the trump of that trick) or your opponents do not have them either, it is always best to discard nines, which are essentially worthless cards.
+It's important to think logically – if you don't have the same suit card or a trump, which is determined by playing pairs (a played queen determines the trump of that trick) or your opponents don't have them either, it's always best to discard nines, which are essentially worthless cards.

 Player A: king, jack, nine (hearts)